pasqua1e/f5-automation-labs/docs/class1/module4/lab2.rst

 Lab 4.2: Modify AS3 Declaration using BIG-IQ 6.1
 ------------------------------------------------

-Using the declarative AS3 API, let's modfiy the HTTP application created during the previous **lab 1 - Task 1** through BIG-IQ:
+Using the declarative AS3 API, let's modfiy the HTTP application created during the previous **lab 1 - Task 1** through BIG-IQ using an updated AS3 declaration.

 Task 5 - Add an HTTPS Application to existing HTTP AS3 Declaration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~